packages

 8.4.2 Missing higher taxonomic information

 It’s not uncommon to receive data that are missing information at some taxonomic levels, but this can make it tricky to summarise data or create visualisations based on taxonomy later on.
+It can also interfere with names matching processes if there are homonyms.

-# A tibble: 38 × 9
+inverts_sample |> print(n = 5)# A tibble: 38 × 9

 record_id scientific_name class family year latitude longitude sensitive